 Circle all the pronouns that refer to more than one person.

-1 we me my they he person or to one person.

-she У vou him her his

-our your mine their them theirs
+we me my they he she you him her his our your mine their them theirs

 Remember that you and your can refer to one person or to more than one person.